Nigel Kim

 Research summary

-Clinical work environments, especially intensive care settings, are characterised by multiple competing demands, requiring clinicians to switch their attention between over- lapping tasks.
-Previous time-and-motion studies have suggested that ICU clinicians perform ~150 tasks per hour.1 Given the limitations of human cognition, attention switching has been shown to be associated with decreased productivity and performance, increased cognitive burden, and errors in non-clinical settings.2 However, the consequences of attention switching are less understood in clinical settings due to reliance on labour-intensive observational studies to measure attention switching.
-In this study, we developed a scalable metric for attention switching based on passively collected electronic health record (EHR) audit log data,3 and used it to assess the downstream effects of attention switching in ICU clinicians.
-We hypothesised that a higher rate of attention switching is associated with more time spent using the EHR and more wrong-patient errors.
+Clinical work environments, especially intensive care settings, are characterized by multiple competing demands, requiring clinicians to switch their attention between overlapping tasks.
+Given the limitations of human cognition, attention switching has been shown to be associated with decreased productivity and performance, increased cognitive burden, and errors in non-clinical settings.
+However, the consequences of attention switching are less understood in clinical settings due to reliance on labor-intensive observational studies to measure attention switching.
+We developed a scalable metric for attention switching based on passively collected electronic health record (EHR) audit log data, and used it to assess the downstream effects of attention switching in ICU clinicians.

 Graduate publications